xypan1232/xypan1232.github.io/publications.md

 </ul>
 <br><br>

+# Grants
+Be involved in the National Natural Science Foundation of China (No. 61462018，61762026)

 # Professional Activities
 Reviewer for Computational biology and chemistry, Journal of Biomedical and Health Informatics, Interdisciplinary Sciences: Computational Life Sciences, IEEE Access, RSC Advances, Oncotarget.<br>